yaqwsx/KiKit/doc/panelization.md

 appendSubstrate(self, substrate)
 ```
 Append a piece of substrate or a list of pieces to the panel.
 Substrate
-can be either wxRect or Shapely polygon.
+can be either BOX2I or Shapely polygon.
 Newly appended corners can be
 rounded by specifying non-zero filletRadius.

 #### `boardsBBox`